tnyandoro/Color-flipper/README.md

 # Color-flipper

-> This is a Dynamic clock App Developed in Vanilla JavaScript.
+> This is a Dynamic color random generator App Developed in Vanilla JavaScript.
 The main objective for this project is to learn about basic JavaScript concepts, functions, arrays and objects.

 ### Screenshots